ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 so that $\otimes$ is a _2-product_ on $Map(B)$ and $I$ is 2-terminal in $Map(B)$.
 Naturally this finite 2-product structure on $Map(B)$ is property-like: is uniquely determined up to equivalence which is unique up to unique isomorphism.

-We now argue that cartesian structure on the full 2-category $B$ is also property-like.
+A little later we will argue that cartesian structure on the full bicategory $B$ is also property-like; the main thing is to see the manner in which $\otimes$ acts on 1-cells is forced.
+However, it is not too difficult to argue that cartesian structure $B$ makes $B$ a symmetric monoidal bicategory